 Lawsuit Alert – Hotels Renting to Minors

-In recent days, CHLA and AAHOA members in California have been receiving demand letters for refusing to rent to unaccompanied minors.
-The person at the center of these claims (Jonathan Asselin-Normand) is continuing his long-running campaign against California hoteliers.
+CHLA alerted its members last year that legal claims were being asserted against numerous lodging properties for refusing to rent to unaccompanied minors.
+The person at the center of most of those claims (Jonathan Asselin-Normand) is continuing his long-running campaign against California lodging properties raising such claims.

-Both the California Unruh Civil Rights Act and the Fair Employment and Housing Act prohibit blanket policies denying accommodations to people solely because they are unaccompanied minors.
-Violations can result in monetary damages and the payment of attorneys’ fees.
+As CHLA has repeatedly advised its members, both the California Unruh Civil Rights Act and the Fair Employment and Housing Act prohibit blanket policies denying accommodations to people solely because they are unaccompanied minors.
+The minimum damages for violating the Unruh Act is $4,000, plus attorney’s fees.

-- Check with your OTAs to see what they say about your hotel’s policies involving minors and children, and ensure they comply with the law.
+- Check with your third-party booking entities to see what, if anything, they say about your hotel’s policies involving minors and children.
+Be sure that they comply with the law.

 - Consider utilizing a written form with a responsible party acknowledging their liability for the minor.
 Please click here for a sample.

 If you have questions about this, feel free to contact CHLA’s Member Legal Advisor, Jim Abrams.